FelixSchladt/OxideWM/docs/source/index.rst

 =====================

 *Oxide* is a tiling window manager for X11.
 It is written in Rust and uses X11rb.
-This project idea is inspired by 10DWM, leftWM and i3WM.
+This project idea is inspired by DWM, leftWM and i3WM.

 .. figure:: oxide-rice.png
    :align: center